All Episodes

 Sean has supplied us with a photograph that is a worldwide exclusive.

-That that purports to be the interview of an alien creature at Area 51.
+That purports to be the interview of an alien creature at Area 51, a film, a picture snapped from a film smuggled out of, allegedly, Area 51.

-And by the way, I briefly, of course, talked a few moments ago to Sean David Morton, who investigated every detail of the story Al Bilek is now telling you and has confirmed these things.
+And by the way, I briefly, of course, talked a few moments ago to Sean David Morton, who investigated every detail of the story Al Bilik is now telling you and has confirmed these things.

-experiment The experiment to make a ship invisible.
+The experiment to make a ship invisible.

-And here he is once again.
+He's Al Bielick, and here he is once again.

 Al, before we move on to the second tragic experiment with Eldridge, I'm a little curious.

-These men who were damaged psychologically, mentally confused, What became of them?
+These men who were damaged psychologically, mentally confused, what became of them?

 Did they get treated?